- OUR HISTORY -

 To formalize the partnership, we signed a common text expressing our common vision of football, our belief in community ownership and good governance in football.

 Over the years the Trust has continued to use its funds from subscriptions and events to purchase shares from the Club on behalf of fans but in 2011 the club increased the price of an Ordinary share from £30.00 to £100.00 each.
 Two years later the Trust was informed that the Club would no longer make ordinary shares available to the Trust but suggested that it might like to purchase shares from individuals seeking to sell their shares back to the Club.

 The Trust Board had negotiations with the Chief Executive to explain the Trust’s constitutional position regarding subscriptions and share purchase.
 The outcome was that the Trust could continue submitting future applications in £2,000 blocks but with the caveat that each application would now require the agreement of the NCFC Board of Directors.

-To retain access to NCFC shares the Trust agreed to assist the Club with the numerous enquiries from individuals regarding share sales and purchases by allowing the Club to re-direct individuals to the Trust website.
+To retain access to NCFC shares the Trust agreed to assist the Club with the numerous inquiries from individuals regarding share sales and purchases by allowing the Club to re-direct individuals to the Trust website.
 The site would hold a list of those individuals seeking to buy or sell shares and the Club would deal with all the legalities of any share transfers.

 The new price of shares duly led the Trust to change its policy to include share purchase from those individuals wishing to sell shares on the website and the Trust has now made “The Fans” the 13th largest shareholder in Norwich City Football Club.